NIMBioS Investigative Workshop

 Location: NIMBioS at the University of Tennessee, Knoxville

 Key questions.
-The investigative workshop will seek to address the following key questions:
+The investigative workshop addressed the following key questions:

 - What are the advantages and limitations of different classes of predictive systems models for linking responses to toxic chemicals across different levels of biological organization - from molecular to ecological levels?